 Equipped with free WiFi, digitised media and comfy furniture, public libraries in Singapore double as havens to find a little peace and quiet while poring over your books.
 An added feature are the cafes within most public libraries, so you can enjoy your book over a cuppa.

-Students studying English at the British Council will not have to head far to find study spaces, as the school’s private library and dedicated Learning Zone include audio books, textbooks and WiFi.
-There’re also computers available if you don’t have a laptop.
+Students studying English at the British Council will not have to head far to find study spaces, as the school has a cafe at our Napier Road Centre.